Symptoms and Associated Conditions

 References: (1) Kadioglu, et al: 2002 J Urol; (2) Rhoden EL, et al: 2010 J Sex Med; (3) Kadioglu A, et al: 2004 IJIR; (4) Chung E, et al: 2012 BJUI.

 By the time men present to their physicians, their average curve is 41-45°.
-You can see from the figure below, that 20-43% of men will have <30°, 39-61% of men will have 30-60°, and 19-25% will have >60°.
+20-43% of men will have <30°, 39-61% of men will have 30-60°, and 19-25% will have >60°.

 For direction, up (dorsal) or up and to the side (dorsolateral) are the most common directions of curvature, with 46-72% of men having this type of curvature at the time of their evaluation by a physician.
 In contrast, only 11-29% have lateral only curvature and 11-17% have downward (ventral) curves.